 - English language classes

-- Help building job, computer, and financial literacy skills
+- Help building job, computer and financial literacy skills

-- Education for their children
+- Education for school-aged children

 - Case management and community support